MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 For now, if you exceed your storage capacity, you'll receive notifications alerting you to the over-capacity usage.
 These notifications will occur as alerts in the Power Platform admin center.
 In the future, certain admin operations will no longer be available when a tenant exceeds storage capacity entitlements.
 Check back for updated information.

-## Example storage capacity scenarios, overage enforced
+## Example storage capacity scenarios, overage enforcement

 You should be within limits for your entitled capacity for database, log, and file.
 If you have used more capacity than you're entitled to, you should buy more capacity or free up capacity.
 However, if you've overused database, log, or file capacity, review the following scenarios to understand when enforcement will be applied.

-### Scenario 1: Database storage is over capacity, overage enforced
+### Scenario 1: Database storage is over capacity, overage enforcement

 |Type  |Entitled  |Consumed  |
 |---------|---------|---------|